Soccer-Hungarian championship results and standings

-March 11 (Gracenote) - Results and standings from the Hungarian championship matches on Saturday
+March 16 (Gracenote) - Results and standings from the Hungarian championship Regular match on Thursday

 Standings P W D L F A Pts